eye-division/lucytennyson-yoga/classes.md

 #### **WEDNESDAY**

 3.45-4.45pm Slow and gentle style, all levels, stretch and relax, beginners very welcome, plus anyone with health issues who may feel a regular yoga class is not for them.&nbsp; [St Ethelwolds](http://ethelwoldhouse.com/), East St Helen Street, **Abingdon.&nbsp;***Small friendly group in the tranquil Sanctuary.
-Currently full, but please drop me an email, as I may start a new class on Monday early evenings.*
+Email me to book your place.*

 5.15pm-6.30pm End a busy day with gentle yoga and relaxation, and unwind with a hatha flow class in a beautiful riverside setting.&nbsp; [St Ethelwolds](http://ethelwoldhouse.com/), East St Helen Street, **Abingdon.&nbsp;***Small group meets in the tranquil Sanctuary at St Ethelwolds House.
 All levels.
-Contact me now to reserve your place in the autumn as numbers limited to eight&nbsp; Drop in available, please email first.*
+Currently full, as numbers limited to eight&nbsp; but drop me an email to see if&nbsp; there is a space.*

-7.15pm - 8.30pm Yoga for all: All welcome, especially those looking for a deeper focus and chance to relax after work.&nbsp; Small class meets in the tranquil Sanctuary at St Ethelwolds. **Currently full, but please drop me an email, as I may start an extra class on Monday 5.45pm approx.**
+7.15pm - 8.30pm Yoga for all: All welcome, especially those looking for a deeper focus and chance to relax after work.&nbsp; Small class meets in the tranquil Sanctuary at St Ethelwolds. *Currently full, but please drop me an email to go on the waiting list as places may come up later in the term.*

+**Please note, as I may start an extra class on Monday at Larkmead School, starting 5.45pm approx.**

 <br>&nbsp;